Metropolitan Museum of Art: Arts of Africa, Oceania, and the Americas

 Though the Met first acquired a group of Peruvian antiquities in 1882, in addition to Mesoamerican antiquities, the museum did not begin a concerted effort to collect works from Africa, Oceania, and the Americas until 1969, when American businessman, philanthropist and then NY Gov. Nelson A. Rockefeller donated his more than 3,000-piece collection to the museum.
 Before Rockefeller's collection was gifted to the Met, Rockefeller founded The Museum of Primitive Art in New York City with the intention of displaying these works, after the Met had previously shown little interest in his art collection.
 In 1968, the Met had agreed to a temporary exhibition of Rockefeller's work.
 However, the Met then requested to include the arts of Africa, Oceania, and the Americas in their permanent collection.
 The arts of Africa, Oceania, and the Americas opened to the public in 1982, under the title, "The Michael C. Rockefeller Wing".
 This wing is named after Nelson Rockefeller's son, Michael Rockefeller, who died while collecting works in New Guinea.

 Today, the Met's collection contains more than 11,000 pieces from sub-Saharan Africa, the Pacific Islands, and the Americas and is housed in the 40000 sqft Rockefeller Wing on the south end of the museum.
 The Wing exhibits Non-Western works of art created from – present, including a wide range of particular cultural traditions.
 Significantly, this work was regarded as art, judged on aesthetic terms, in a Western art museum.
 Before then, objects from Africa, Oceania, and the Americas were often considered to be the work of "primitives" or ethnographic work, rather than art.

 The Wing exhibits the arts of Africa, Oceania, and the Americas in an exhibition separated by geographical locations.
 The collection ranges from 40,000-year-old indigenous Australian rock paintings, to a group of 15 ft memorial poles carved by the Asmat people of New Guinea, to a priceless collection of ceremonial and personal objects from the Nigerian Court of Benin donated by Klaus Perls.
-The range of materials represented in the Africa, Oceania, and Americas collection is undoubtedly wide, in comparison to other departments at the Met.
-It includes everything from precious metals to porcupine quills.

 Curator of African Art Susan Mullin Vogel discussed a famous Benin artifact acquired by the Metropolitan Museum of Art in 1972.
 It was originally auctioned in April 1900 by a lieutenant named Augustus Pitt Rivers at the price of 37 guineas.